-A Memorandum of Agreement (MOA) has been signed between the Central Institute of Plastics Engineering & Technology, Department of Chemicals & Petrochemicals, Ministry of Chemicals & Fertilizers, Govt. of India and the Project Management Unit, Ozone Cell, Ministry of Environment Forest and Climate Change (MoEF&CC), Government of India to
+A Memorandum of Agreement (MoA) has been signed between the Central Institute of Plastics Engineering & Technology (CIPET), Department of Chemicals & Petro-chemicals (DCPC), Ministry of Chemicals & Fertilizers, Govt. of India and the Project Management Unit (PMU), Ozone Cell, MoEF&CC, Government of India to develop Competency Enhancement framework and facilities for System Houses and foam manufacturing enterprises especially MSMEs.

-CIPET is a premier institute in the country in the area of plastic engineering and technology and has emerged as a global institution renowned for its research & development in the niche areas of Polymer Science & Technology and high-quality Education & Skill development in the field of plastics.
-With the MoA, CIPET and Ozone Cell have agreed to undertake Competency Enhancement of System Houses and Micro, Small and Medium enterprises in the foam manufacturing sector for ensuring smooth and sustainable phase out of HCFC-141b.
+CIPET is a premier institute in the country in the area of plastic engineering and technology and has emerged as a global institution renowned for its research & development in the niche areas of Polymer Science & Technology (PST) and high-quality Education & Skill development in the field of plastics.
+With the MoA, CIPET and Ozone Cell have agreed to undertake Competency Enhancement of System Houses and MSMEs in the foam manufacturing sector for ensuring smooth and sustainable phase out of HCFC-141b.

-A Technical Assistance facility is being established at Laboratory for Advanced Research in Polymeric Materials (LARPM) CIPET, Bhubaneshwar for providing training and testing facilities to System Houses and foam manufacturing enterprises covered under HPMP as part of MoA signed between CIPET, DCPC and Ozone Cell MoEFCC.
+A Technical Assistance facility is being established at Laboratory for Advanced Research in Polymeric Materials (LARPM) CIPET, Bhubaneshwar for providing training and testing facilities to System Houses and foam manufacturing enterprises covered under HPMP as part of MoA signed between CIPET, DCPC and Ozone Cell, MoEF&CC.
 In this regard, a meeting and visit to LARPM, CIPET was made on 31st January, 2019 at LARPM, CIPET, Bhubaneswar.

-The technical assistance facility at CIPET would assist in. (i) customizing trials, (ii) evaluation, testing, (iii) modification/validation of non- HCFC formulations for applications, and (iv) technical resources and training center.
+The technical assistance facility at CIPET would assist in. (i) customizing trials, (ii) evaluation, testing, (iii)

+modification/validation of non-HCFC formulations for applications, and (iv) technical resources and training center.